stevefoga/landsat-tools/qa/README.md

 ## Features
 * Logging
-  * Compares text files line-by-line for differences, highlights new/modified lines in logfile
+  * Compares text files line-by-line for differences, highlights new/modified lines in log file
   * Logs file(s) that are different
   * Logs non-matching file names
   * Shows input, output actions in log file (--verbose only)